k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 The deployment of a Fabric project is performed on the following levels:

-- **Deployment of Logical Units**; each LU is deployed separately.
+- **Deployment of Logical Units** - each LU is deployed separately.

-  - When required, a deployment can be performed on a specific LU only if the LU has been modified.
+  - When required, a deployment can be performed on a specific LU, only if the LU has been modified.

 - **Deployment of Broadway flows** as part of the LU to which they belong.